Ear cancer most often develops in the outer skin of the ear, though there are a few cases of cancer found in the inner ear.

 - Swelling in lymph nodes of the neck

-- Ceruminous adenocarcinoma: This is another type of ear cancer that develops in the glands that secrete ear-wax.
-It normally spreads in the nearby areas.
-The most typical symptoms include earache and hearing problems like otalgia.
+This is type of ear cancer that develops in the glands that secrete ear-wax.
+Symptoms include an earache and hearing problems like otalgia.
 The facial nerves are influenced in this type of cancer, leading to paralysis of the facial nerves.